davisma20/my-cloud-cml/CML_DEPLOYMENT.md

 ## Overview

 This feature branch configures both:
-1. A CML instance using the AMI converted from the OVA file (ami-0a0e4ef95325270c9)
+1. A CML instance using a custom AMI that needs to be created by importing the CML OVA
-2. A DevNet workstation using the same AMI, which comes pre-configured with all necessary tools
+2. A DevNet workstation using the DevNet Expert AMI (ami-0a0e4ef95325270c9), which comes pre-configured with all necessary tools

 The deployment includes security hardening measures for both instances and provides tools to verify connectivity between them.